Donald Trump: Race and gender

+In June 2020, during the George Floyd protests, federal law-enforcement officials used tear gas and other crowd control tactics to remove a largely peaceful crowd of lawful protesters from Lafayette Square, outside the White House.
+Trump then posed with a Bible for a photo op at the nearby St. John's Episcopal Church, with religious leaders condemning both the treatment of protesters and the photo opportunity itself.

 Trump has a history of belittling women when speaking to the media and on social media.
 He made lewd comments, disparaged women's physical appearances, and referred to them using derogatory epithets.
-As of 2020, 26 women have publicly accused him of sexual misconduct, including rape, kissing without consent, groping, looking under women's skirts, and walking in on naked teenage pageant contestants.
-He has denied the allegations.
 In October 2016, a 2005 "hot mic" recording surfaced in which he bragged about kissing and groping women without their consent, saying that, "when you're a star, they let you do it.
-You can do anything. ...
+You can do anything...
 Grab 'em by the pussy."
 He characterized the comments as "locker-room talk".
-The incident's widespread media exposure led to his first public apology, videotaped during his 2016 presidential campaign.
+After widespread public outrage, including among Republicans, Trump issued a video with a rare public apology and an attack on Hillary Clinton.

 Link to violence and hate crimes

 Trump has been identified as a key figure in increasing political violence in the U.S., both for and against him.
-He is described as embracing extremism, conspiracy theories such as Q-Anon, and far-right militia movements to a greater extent than any modern American president, and engaging in stochastic terrorism.
+He is described as embracing extremism, conspiracy theories such as QAnon, and far-right militia movements more than any other modern American president.
+He has repeatedly accused his political opponents of treason and called for their imprisonment or execution, leading to accusations of promoting violence.

 Research suggests that Trump's rhetoric is associated with an increased incidence of hate crimes, and that he has an emboldening effect on expressing prejudicial attitudes due to his normalization of explicit racial rhetoric.
-During his 2016 campaign, he urged or praised physical attacks against protesters or reporters.
-Numerous defendants investigated or prosecuted for violent acts and hate crimes cited his rhetoric in arguing that they were not culpable or should receive leniency.
-A nationwide review by ABC News in May 2020 identified at least 54 criminal cases, from August 2015 to April 2020, in which he was invoked in direct connection with violence or threats of violence mostly by white men and primarily against minorities.
+Researchers have also argued that Trump's "negative characterisations of, and false claims made about, those who became the targets" of the mob at the January 6 riot was a case of stochastic terrorism.
+Numerous defendants investigated or prosecuted for violent acts and hate crimes cited his rhetoric in arguing that they were not culpable or deserved leniency.
+A nationwide review by ABC News in May 2020 identified at least 54 criminal cases, from August 2015 to April 2020, in which he was invoked in direct connection to violence or threats of violence against predominantly minorities, with the perpetrators involved being primarily white men.
 Trump's refusal to condemn the white supremacist Proud Boys during a 2020 presidential debate and his comment, "Proud Boys, stand back and stand by", were said to have led to increased recruitment for the pro-Trump group.
-Counterterrorism researchers described his normalization and revisionist history of the January 6 Capitol attack, and grant of clemency to all January 6 rioters, as encouraging future political violence.
+Counterterrorism researchers described his normalization and revisionist history of the January 6 Capitol attack and grant of clemency to all January 6 rioters as encouraging future political violence.

-Conspiracy theories

-Since before his first presidency, Trump has promoted numerous conspiracy theories, including Obama "birtherism", climate change denial, and alleged Ukrainian interference in U.S. elections.
-After the 2020 presidential election, he promoted conspiracy theories for his defeat that were characterized as "the big lie".